 Cağ Kebabı – Not Döner Kebabı

-Yes, cağ kebabı is slabs of meat on the spit (as decent döner kebabı ought to be), but for us, cağ kebabı is superior to döner (and you know how much we love döner kebabı).
+Yes, cağ kebabı is slabs of meat on the spit (as decent döner kebabı ought to be).
+But, for us, cağ kebabı is superior to döner (and you know how much we love döner kebabı).

-In Iğdır, it was slightly different and the usta almost caressed his sizzling meat spit as he explained to us that he alternates lamb and beef layers.
+In Iğdır, it was slightly different.
+The usta almost caressed his sizzling meat spit as he explained to us that he alternates lamb and beef layers.

 The Şehzade Portion

-One portion consists of two skewers, two leaves of super thin-lavaş bread and a side of thinly sliced onion, generously sprinkled with sumac for a zesty tang.
+One portion consists of two skewers, two leaves of super thin-lavaş bread.
+And a side of thinly sliced onion, generously sprinkled with sumac for a zesty tang.

 But hey, we’ve just rocked up at 10:30am and our usta is busy trying to get us some cooked lamb from his spit.
 We want lamb!

 How To Eat Cağ Kebabı

 Unlike döner kebabı where the usta shaves thin slithers of meat before letting it land in the tray below, your cağ kebabı usta takes a long skewer and carefully threads it along and through the layers of lamb.

 Others are charred and crispy on the edges where they’ve been close to the flame.
-Two immensely tasty skewers of lamb, two sheets of lavaş…
+Two immensely tasty skewers of lamb, two sheets of lavaş.

 Build The Dürüm

 And, as with the liver kebab skewers we so relished in Ankara, you take one sheet of lavaş in your hand, place your skewered lamb on top.

 Cağ Kebabı And Us

-We made a mental note to try here on our next Istanbul jaunt and then glanced at the customer munching his way through his morning köfte…
+We made a mental note to try here on our next Istanbul jaunt and then glanced at the customer munching his way through his morning köfte.

-“That’s him who drinks at Bahane in Çalış,” said Barry.
+That’s him who drinks at Bahane bar in Çalış,” said Barry.

 We don’t know where they source their lamb but we can definitely say that Şehzade is no pretender!
-So, when’s our next Istanbul jaunt…

 Şehzade Cağ Kebabı – Useful Info